kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 //
 // The evictionrequest-controller observes intents of all EvictionRequests and transforms them into
 // Evictions.
-//   - .spec.requesterName is set as a label on the Eviction for easier lookup.
+//   - .spec.requester is set as a label on the Eviction for easier lookup.
 //   - Each target can have a set of responders assigned to it.
 Eviction objects are observed by
 //     these responders, who implement the eviction logic and update the Eviction's status with
 //     progress.
 //
-// There is many-to-many relationship between EvictionRequests and Evictions.
+// There is many-to-many relationship between EvictionRequests and Evictions in general.
+// And many-to-one if the target is a  pod.
 //
 // If all requesters withdraw their eviction intent for a common target, the eviction will be
 // canceled.
 Deleting an EvictionRequest also counts as a withdrawal.